LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 * pH
 * charge

-"Associated species" is the name of the mineral or gas associated with that constraint, e.g. Ca++ is constrained by equilibrium with the mineral calcite or HCO3- is constrained by equilibrium with CO2 gas.
+These are named alquimia string constants, :ref:`AlquimiaStrings`.

+If an engine does not support a particular type of constraint, it should report and error.

+If a constraint type does not require a supplied value, e.g. charge, then the user/driver should supply either a safe initial guess (1.0e-9 for example) that the engine can use, or a very small non-zero value (1.0e-20).
+The engine may use this or chose to ignore it.

 Struct: Alquimia Mineral Constraint
 ===================================

-A mineral geochemical constraint is a struct with the following fields:
+A mineral geochemical constraint is a structure with the following fields:

 +---------------------+----------+-----------+
 | **variable**        | **type** | **units** |